 Osteopathy is a holistic system of medicine that bases itself on certain principles.
 We believe that the body has an innate ability to heal itself, and the role of an osteopath is to facilitate that process.
 It is a form of manual healthcare that focuses on the function and movement of the body as a ‘whole’.
 Our goal is to identify the underlying cause of your pain, as well as to relieve the current symptoms, to allow you to move freely and without pain once again.

-Osteopathy is a form of manual healthcare which recognises the important link between the structure of the body and the way it functions – we improve its structure, and good function will be restored.
 Osteopathy differs from other therapies in that it is not so much a treatment technique but more a philosophy that looks at the human being as a self regulating, self healing organism.
 A whole range of treatment techniques and approaches can then be drawn upon to stimulate the body to heal and balance itself.
-The osteopath does not focus so much on the area of pain but looks at the whole person to see why they are in pain and why the pain in manifesting in the way it is.
+Therefore the osteopath does not focus so much on the area of pain but looks at the whole person to see why they are in pain and why the pain in manifesting in the way it is.

 Using skilled evaluation, diagnosis and a wide range of hands-on techniques, osteopaths can identify important types of dysfunction in your body.
-Osteopathic treatment uses techniques such as stretching and massage for a general treatment of the soft tissues (muscles, tendons and ligaments) along with mobilisation of specific joints and soft tissues.
+Osteopathic treatment involves gentle and effective manual techniques, including soft tissue stretching, mobilisation, inhibition and manipulation.
+These techniques can assist in improving elasticity, strength, endurance, mobility and performance.

 Osteopathy is covered by most private health funds and the Chronic Disease Management (CDM) scheme, and the Enhanced Primary Care Program (EPC).
 Our osteopaths are registered providers for Workcover and Third Party motor accident insurers.